ZiCog/sodor-spinal/README.md

 ## SDRAM Module

-The SDRAM controller is a Spinal black box wrapping the SDRAM controller in Verilog by stffrdhrn.
+Inclued here is an SDRAM controller in Verilog by stffrdhrn.
 See: https://github.com/stffrdhrn/sdram-controller

-The SDRAM controller and a testbench for Quartus and the Teraasic DEO-Nano board are built from sdram_controller_tb.scala with:
+A test of the controller in Scala/SpinalHDL for Quartus and the Teraasic DEO-Nano board is built with:

 ```sh
     $ cd sodor-spinal